syallop/DSL-Compose/README.md

 <<< 36
 ```

-####Compatibly
+#### Compatibly
-FInally, progam can be explicitly interpreted with compatible
+Finally, progam can be explicitly interpreted with compatible
 (but not structurally identical) intepreter compositions.

 ‘interpretUsing’ implements this functionality and can therefore be used on